 - 1. The student shall be given timely oral or written notice of the charges against him/her, including the basis of the charges. - 2.
 If the student denies the charges, he/she shall be given an explanation of the evidence against him/her and an opportunity to present his/her side of the incident. - 3.
-If, on the basis of this informal hearing, the Executive Director or designee believes the student is guilty of the misconduct charged and that suspension is the appropriate action, the Executive Director or designee may recommend to the Chastain Campus President that the student be suspended for a period of time appropriate to the circumstances. - 4.
-If the Chastain Campus President concurs with the recommendation, the Executive Director will be authorized to suspend the student for a specified period of time. - 5.
+If, on the basis of this informal hearing, the Executive Director or designee believes the student is guilty of the misconduct charged and that suspension is the appropriate action, the Executive Director or designee may recommend to the Dean School of Educations that the student be suspended for a period of time appropriate to the circumstances. - 4.
+If the Dean School of Educations concurs with the recommendation, the Executive Director will be authorized to suspend the student for a specified period of time. - 5.
 When a determination has been made to impose suspension, the school shall provide written notification to the student and the student's parent or guardian within twenty-four (24) hours by first class mail or hand delivery.
 The notification shall include: - a) The nature of the offense - b) The date of the offense - c) The beginning date of the suspension - d) The date on which the student many return to school - e) Any conditions surrounding the suspension, such as possible reduction of the suspension following a conference and assurance from the student of a change in attitude and/or behavior.

-If, in the determination of the Executive Director, there is justifiable reason to believe that notice and an informal hearing prior to suspension is not feasible, such as when the student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the educational process, then the Executive Director, with the concurrence of the Chastain Campus President, may immediately suspend the student and conduct a subsequent informal hearing as provided in paragraphs one through three above.
+If, in the determination of the Executive Director, Dean School of Educations, there is justifiable reason to believe that notice and an informal hearing prior to suspension is not feasible, such as when the student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the educational process, then the Executive Director, with the concurrence of the Dean School of Education, suspend the student and conduct a subsequent informal hearing as provided in paragraphs one through three above.

-The determination by the Executive Director, with the concurrence of the Chastain Campus President, to suspend a student is final.
+The determination by the Executive Director, with the concurrence of the Dean School of Educations, to suspend a student is final.